Gravitational waves in the Spinor Theory of Gravity

+Besides there is a scalar field $ H $ introduced via the internal connection that participate in the dynamics of these g-neutrinos.
+A more detailed presentation of this framework is made in \cite{novhart20}.
+The present communication intends to discuss how gravitational waves can be described in a restricted case of STG -- that is when only one g-neutrino modifies the Minkowskian background.
+In this case, the expression for $\hmn$, equations (\ref{hmn}) and (\ref{cr}), becomes simply

-In general a classical physical wave is defined through the discontinuity of the equation of motion of the field and/or its derivative .
-The most useful formulation of this was done by Hadamard \cite{hadamard}.
-Once in STG the gravitational metric has not a dynamics by its own, this approach could not be followed, although a very similar features appears in STG.
+In general, a classical physical wave is defined through the discontinuity of the equation of motion of the field and/or its derivatives.
+The most useful formulation of propagation of waves was done by J. Hadamard \cite{hadamard}.
+Once in STG $\metric$ has not a dynamics by its own, this approach can not be followed.
+Instead a exact solution for the \textit{c} field $\Psi_g$ allows us to implement it in STG.

-The simplest case of gravitational waves in the context of General Relativity (GR) is constructed considering the linear approximation of the metric under the form \cite{yvonne}.
+Let us briefly comment on the definition of gravitational waves \cite{zakharov} in the context of General Relativity (GR).
+For the simplest description is constructed considering the linear approximation of the metric under the form \cite{yvonne}

 The vacuum wave equations are obtained from Einstein's equations by assuming that the weak field is traceless and divergence-free,

 Then the Ricci-flat spacetime $R_{\mu\nu}=0$ is achieved if